 Flexibility and customization: SQL-based modeling gives teams complete control over how customer attributes are defined, calculated, and enriched.
 You can incorporate proprietary business logic without waiting for vendor feature releases.

-Cost efficiency at entry point: Warehouse-based storage and compute can initially appear more economical than per-profile or platform licensing from hybrid CDPs.
+Cost efficiency at entry point: Warehouse-based storage and compute can initially appear more economical than per-profile or platform licensing from Agentic CDPs.

 Disadvantages

 Pricing can scale up quickly: While composable CDPs often market lower entry costs, total cost of ownership can escalate as data volumes and activation use cases grow.
-According to G2 reviews, users frequently cite unexpected cost increases as connector counts, sync frequencies, and row volumes expand — often approaching or exceeding hybrid CDP pricing at enterprise scale.
+According to G2 reviewer data (2025), users frequently cite unexpected cost increases as connector counts, sync frequencies, and row volumes expand — often approaching or exceeding Agentic CDP pricing at enterprise scale.
 (Enterprise suites face a parallel cost problem called suite tax — paying for an entire ecosystem to access CDP capabilities.)

 Higher complexity: Building a composable stack requires integrating multiple tools, managing dependencies, and ensuring data quality across components.
 This demands strong data engineering expertise.

-Slower time to value: Unlike hybrid CDPs with pre-built capabilities, composable architectures require upfront investment in data modeling, pipeline orchestration, and tool integration.
+Slower time to value: Unlike Agentic CDPs with pre-built capabilities, composable architectures require upfront investment in data modeling, pipeline orchestration, and tool integration.

-Limited out-of-box AI: Most composable CDPs rely on separate ML platforms for predictive analytics and personalization.
-You won’t get built-in propensity scoring or next-best-action recommendations without additional tooling.
+Limited out-of-box AI: Most composable CDPs rely on separate ML platforms for the UNDERSTAND and DECIDE stages.
+You won’t get built-in propensity scoring or next-best-action recommendations without additional tooling — and each additional tool is another vendor boundary the feedback cycle must cross.

-Maintenance overhead: As your stack grows, so does the operational burden of monitoring pipelines, debugging sync failures, and keeping connectors up to date.
+Maintenance overhead: As your stack grows, so does the operational burden of monitoring the pipeline across vendors — debugging sync failures between DECIDE and ENGAGE, keeping connectors up to date, and ensuring outcome data flows back to COLLECT reliably.

 PII Duplication Across Vendor Boundaries

-- You need custom data models or have complex identity resolution requirements
+- You need custom data models or complex identity resolution logic that off-the-shelf matching cannot handle

 - You want to avoid per-profile pricing or vendor lock-in